Rkabacoff/datavis_support/README.md

 **Modern Data Visualization in R**

-This is the support website for the book *Modern Data Visualizaiton in R*.
+This is the support website for the book *Modern Data Visualization in R*.
+It contains the R code and (nonpackage) datasets used in the book.

 You can access an online version [here](http://rkabacoff.github.io/datavis).

-The code folder in this repository will house all code used in the book (coming soon!).

 -Rob Kabacoff